MAnMan711/Graphical-Password-Authentication/README.md

 BY Laith Abdullah Sultan Qaid
 Graphical Password Authentication for Websites

-✔FIRST CASE IF YOU H6AVE REG5ISTRATION AND JUST WANT THE GRAPHICAL PASSWORD.
+✔FIRST CASE IF YOU HAVE REGISTRATION AND JUST WANT THE GRAPHICAL PASSWORD.

 First download the source code (js (sign up)📂,js (login)📂 and all other files📁).
 Extract the zip file.